Linaro/lava/doc/v2/lava-queries-charts.rst

 action will effect all the charts using this query as well, since charts pull the results from queries.

+It is not possible to omit results from custom queries.

 Deleting a Query
 ================